ranjankumar03/100-days-of-code/log.md

 **Thoughts**: Life is good.
 Code is good.
 I am really enjoying this because it brings me back to the days in  Pre-Calc and Calculus when I would have to try a bunch of different ways to get the solution.
 It's a challenge and I'm ready for it.
 Bring it on.

+### Day 6: February 11th, 2017

+**Today's Progress**: I coded for 2 hours at the library.
+I finally finished the Javascript module and the Object Oriented and Functional Programming module.
+Now onto the Basic Algorithm Scripting module.

+**Thoughts**: I'm a little nervous for the next module but as long as I believe in myself and put in the work, I know I'll be able to figure them out.